sergioburdisso/pyss3/docs/tutorials/movie-review.rst

 If you don't have Jupyter Notebook installed, you can either:

-* Create an empty python file (.py) inside the "examples" folder and complete it step-by-step following the html version of the notebook available :ref:`here <movie-reviews-notebook>`. **Note:** *the "examples" folder includes a file called "movie_review.py" which already contains all the needed code.*
+* Create an empty python file (.py) inside the "examples" folder and complete it step-by-step following the html version of the notebook available :ref:`here <movie-reviews-notebook>`.
+.. note:: the "examples" folder includes a file called "movie_review.py" which already contains all the needed code.

-* Try out the interactive online version of the notebook `here <https://mybinder.org/v2/gh/sergioburdisso/pyss3/master?filepath=examples/movie_review.ipynb>`__. **Note:** *keep in mind that by using this method you won't be able to manually (and visually) test your model through the interactive "live test"*.
+* Or, try out the interactive online version of the notebook `here <https://mybinder.org/v2/gh/sergioburdisso/pyss3/master?filepath=examples/movie_review.ipynb>`__.
+.. warning:: keep in mind that, by using this online notebook, you won't be able to manually (and visually) test your model through the interactive "live test" tool.